youssef-gerges-ramzy-mokhtar/Graphic-Pixel-Editor/README.md

 - Compile the code using the following command "javac *.java"
 - the main method is in the Display Class type the following command to start using the program "Java Display"

-### That is a group Project and the following people worked on developing the project.
+### The following people worked on developing the project.
 Contributors to the Project:
 - Tomas Ditchfield Ogle
 - Louis Silsby
 - Hamza Mohsin